We can all read and write.

 It depends on what, when, and how you want to write.

-Finding a full-time job as a writer is not easy.
+Finding work as a full-time writer is not easy.
 But if you think it is time to move on, making writing your small business is a much better idea.

 Books and ebooks